-- 1. Read the information in "Preinstallation steps (all bays)" on page 37. - 2.
+- 1. Read the information in "Preinstallation steps (all bays)". - 2.
 Turn off the computer and attached devices and disconnect the external cables and power cords. - 3.
-Remove the side cover (see "Removing the side cover" on page 30 for details). - 4.
-Remove the support bracket see "Removing the support bracket" on page 31. - 5.
-Use a screwdriver to pry the filler panel and EMC shield away from the computer.
+Remove the side cover.
+See "Removing the side cover" on page 33 for details. - 4.
+Remove the support bracket (see "Removing the support bracket" on page 34). - Use a screwdriver to pry the filler panel and EMC shield away from the computer.